K0IN/Notify/doc/install.md

 ### 2. Set your env variables and secrets in wrangler.toml

-[how to create the server key](#server-key)
+[how to create the server key](#server-key) also see [wrangler file at vars](/src/wrangler.toml) for more details.

 ### 3. Publish the worker using wrangler